Tanya703/Cybersecurity-----Honeypot/README.md

 ### MHN-Admin Deployment (Required)

 **Summary:** How did you deploy it?
 Did you use GCP, AWS, Azure, Vagrant, VirtualBox, etc.?
+I used Google Cloud Platform to deploy MHN-Admin.
+After setting up Google SDK and configuring firewall, I created a Vertual Machine, updated, downloaded, installed and configured MHN-Admin.

 <img src="mhn-admin.gif" width=500>

 ### Dionaea Honeypot Deployment (Required)

 **Summary:** Briefly in your own words, what does dionaea do?
+Dionaea simulates the target by having several ports open and traps different malwares.

 <img src="dionaea-honeypot.gif" width=500>